Andyson007/Cameralease/server/docs.md

 This needs to be an exact match to the reservation that is the targeted for deletion

 #### Response
-Failure: Returns a 400 with text/plain explaining the error on a bad request.
+Failure: Returns a 400(Bad Request) with text/plain explaining the error on a bad request.
-Success: Returns a 202 with null with the updated camera in the form
+Success: Returns a 202(Accepted) with null with the updated camera in the form

 ### /api/lease
 Writes full leases to the DB

-Returns a 202 on a Success
+Returns a 202(Accepted) on a Success
-Returns a 404 if the input doesn't match the Expected input (see below) Returns a 400 on any input discrepancies.
+Returns a 404(Not found) if the input doesn't match the Expected input (see below) Returns a 400(Bad Request) on any input discrepancies.

 This function sets starttime and user for /api/cams